CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Priority setting (implementation order): All security measures should be prioritized according to importance and effectiveness.
 In principle, measures against particularly serious hazards should be given priority.
 This is especially important when there is little protection against these hazards.
 Can z.
 If, for financial reasons, not all measures are implemented immediately, the measures with the greatest impact should be implemented first.
 * The order of implementation should take into account possible interdependencies between measures.
 * Responsibilities: For each action, it is necessary to determine who is responsible for their initialization, implementation and control (eg audit) or revision.
 When selecting security measures, their suitability and cost-effectiveness must also be taken into account.
 It must be understandable why the selected measures are likely to meet the safety objectives and requirements.
-The documentation should therefore contain specific information on responsibilities and responsibilities as well as planned activities for inspection, audit, monitoring.
+The documentation should therefore contain specific information about responsibilities and responsibilities as well as planned activities for inspection, audit, monitoring.

 The order for the implementation of open activities is to be noted.
 In addition, the planned or deployed resources for the implementation of the individual security measures must be documented.